Politics of Taiwan: Judicial Yuan

-The Judicial Yuan administers the ROC's court system.
-It includes a 15-member Council of Grand Justices that interprets the constitution.
+The Judicial Yuan is the ROC's highest judiciary.
+The President and vice-president of the Judicial Yuan and fifteen Justices form the Council of Grand Justices.
 Grand Justices are appointed by the President, with the consent of the Legislative Yuan, to eight-year terms.
+The highest court, the Supreme Court, consists of a number of civil and criminal divisions, each of which is formed by a presiding Judge and four Associate Judges, all appointed for life.